conduitio-labs/conduit-connector-nats-jetstream/README.md

 ### Position handling

 The position is initialized based on incoming messages.
-To ensure the uniqueness of the position and the ability to continue reading from it, the most important message metadata is stored within it.
+To ensure the ability to continue reading from it, the most important message metadata is stored within it.

 ### Configuration